bleugreen/deeprhythm/README.md

 # DeepRhythm: High-Speed Tempo Prediction

 ## Introduction
-DeepRhythm is a Convolutional Neural Network (CNN) designed for rapid, precise tempo prediction, specifically on modern music.
+DeepRhythm is a convolutional neural network designed for rapid, precise tempo prediction, specifically on modern music.

-The implementation is heavily inspired by [1].
+The implementation is heavily inspired by “Deep-Rhythm for Global Tempo Estimation in Music”, by Foroughmand and Peeters [1].

-Audio is batch-processed using a vectorized HCQM, drastically reducing computation time by avoiding the common bottlenecks encountered in feature extraction.
+Audio is batch-processed using a vectorized HCQM, drastically reducing computation time by avoiding the usual bottlenecks encountered in feature extraction.

 ## Benchmarks